 Planetarium Programs with Eclipse Simulation for Desktop & Laptop Computers

-- SkySafari for MacOS X (Simulation Curriculum)
+- SkySafari for MacOS (Simulation Curriculum)

 Camera Control for Automated Eclipse Imaging